tkreyche/I75W-Raymarine-Autopilot/README.md

 ## I75W Display for Raymarine Tilllerpilot

 ### Important Notice
-This project is for DIY sailors with some familiarity with electronics projets.
+This project is for DIY sailors with some familiarity with electronics projects.
 For those not inclined, there are commerically available (and more expensive) displays available.

 ### Introduction
 This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots, such as the ST1000+.
 The one-line display on the Tillerpilot is typically mounted near the stern of a boat and is inconvient to use.
 This display can be mounted on a mast or other more visible location.